 Our History: The original St. Paul's was a wooden structure on Lake Avenue that opened in 1869.
-The present St. Paul’s Episcopal Church is one of four beautiful buildings in Duluth designed by a prominent New York City Architectural firm.
+The present St. Paul’s Episcopal Church is one of four beautiful buildings in Duluth designed by a prominent New York City architectural firm.
 Construction began in April of 1912 and the first service held in it in May of 1913.
 It is patterned on a smaller scale after Canterbury Cathedral in England.
-We are celebrating our 150th anniversary this year!
+We celebrated our 150th anniversary in 2019!

 The church family continues to reach out to those in need and carry on the work of those who came before us.